From My 4th Grade Notebook - I knew

 "You can't understand the very important thing in life unless you allow yourself to get close to it."

-There are so many stories needing to be told.
-I'm just focused on trying to tell those stories, and in doing so - connect, affect (hearts) and change (minds)
+There are so many stories needing to be told!
+I'm focusing on telling those stories.

 Lead, Supporting, Day Player Film/TV.
 Print, Runway, Commercial Model.
 Music Video, TelePrompter, Green/blue Screen, Live Reporting, Marketing, Commercials, Advertisement, Documentary, Voice Over,